brianquad/E011-BWHOOP-H8-Silverware/README.md

 ## brianquad Notes - Additions for Analog Aux channels
 Last major update 2018-08-19

 This option (controlled in config.h) adds support for Analog Aux channels to control certain pre-programmed features.
-These are intended to be used with a transmitter with knobs to easily alter parameters while flying.
+These are intended to be used with a transmitter with knobs/sliders to easily alter parameters while flying.
 These are controlled by #define lines in config.h.
+Enable these features by uncommenting the "#define USE_ANALOG_AUX" line.
+Commenting that line disables all analog aux channels at the compiler level, meaning they do not make the built firmware bigger or slower than it was before.

 Initially, these features include:
 1. Analog Rate Multiplier (ANALOG_RATE_MULT)